manaloanghell/OPenCV_Basics_MEXE-4101_ATIENZA_MANALO/README.md

 ## Project Methods

+## Project Methods
-1. Clone and set up the project repository containing necessary image datasets and dependencies.
+- **Clone and set up the project repository containing necessary image datasets and dependencies.**
-2. Use Git to access the pre-organized folder structure.
+  - Use Git to access the pre-organized folder structure.
-3. Load grayscale images of CT scans for processing.
+  - Load grayscale images of CT scans for processing.

-4. Implement a noise reduction function in Python using OpenCV:
+- **Implement a noise reduction function in Python using OpenCV:**
   - Accept a list of methods, including Median Filtering, Gaussian Blurring, and NLM, as input parameters.
   - Apply methods sequentially or individually based on the specified order.

 ### Method-Specific Implementations

-#### Median Filtering:
+- **Median Filtering:**
   - Replace each pixel’s value with the median value of its neighborhood.
   - Kernel size can be adjusted to tailor the filtering strength.

-#### Gaussian Blurring:
+- **Gaussian Blurring:**
   - Convolve the image with a Gaussian kernel to reduce Gaussian noise.
   - Adjust the kernel size and standard deviation for varying noise levels.

-#### Non-Local Means (NLM):
+- **Non-Local Means (NLM):**
   - Identify and average similar patches across the image.
   - Tune parameters such as h (filter strength), templateWindowSize, and searchWindowSize for optimal detail preservation.

-### Comparative Visualization
-- Highlight the strengths and weaknesses of each method.
+  - Comparative visualization highlighting the strengths and weaknesses of each method.

-### Test Cases
+## Process Images Using Predefined Methods for Specific Test Cases

-1. **Case 1**: Apply NLM to address random noise in medical images.
+- **Case 1:** Apply NLM to address random noise in medical images.
-2. **Case 2**: Use Gaussian and Median Filtering for mixed noise types.
+- **Case 2:** Use Gaussian and Median Filtering for mixed noise types.
-3. **Case 3**: Combine all methods sequentially for comprehensive noise reduction.
+- **Case 3:** Combine all methods sequentially for comprehensive noise reduction.

-### Visualization and Results
+### Visualize and Compare Results
 - Display side-by-side comparisons of original and processed images.
 - Generate plots to highlight the differences in noise reduction efficiency.